Painkiller 2004 Linux Game Server in Docker

 Running on a different port

-In case you need to run a game on a different port, use Docker port mapping and the Cfg_ServerPort
+In case you need to run a game on a different port, use Docker port mapping and the Cfg_ServerPort variable.

 Warning